 1) The first type is Occasional erectile dysfunction which happens when one is subjected to stressful situations.
-It can also happen when you are anxious and worried about not being up to your partner’s expectation or spending a night with a new partner.
+It can also happen when you are anxious and worried about not being up to your partner’s expectations or spending a night with a new partner.

-2) The second type is: Frequent Erectile Dysfunction, which is a bit different than the first type in its causes and treatment, is a long-term condition which happens when you have a serious medical condition that needs to be treated causing it.
+2) The second type is: Frequent Erectile Dysfunction, which is a bit different than the first type in its causes and treatment, is a long-term condition that happens when you have a serious medical condition that needs to be treated causing it.

 What is pulmonary arterial hypertension and what are its causes?

 Pulmonary Arterial Hypertension (PAH) is a condition associated with high blood pressure in arteries connecting the heart to the lungs and supplying blood to the lungs.
 The high pressure is a result of narrowed or blocked blood vessels.